Jump to section

 8 × 4,096 dim

-After attention, each token's vector passes independently through a two-layer neural network called the Feed-Forward Network (FFN).
+After attention, each token's vector passes independently through the Feed-Forward Network (FFN).
 This is where most of the model's raw capacity lives.

 Research suggests the FFN layers function as a kind of key-value memory store, where specific factual associations are encoded in the weight matrices.
 This is where the model "stores" learned facts about the world.